JankyBanana/COMP1002/Assignment/README.txt

 # Instructions for how to use the various modules in the COMP1002 Assignment
 #

+All modules are run from the Assignment directory

 #*---------- Route Graph ----------*#
 Run using: python RouteGraph.py

+RouteGraph can be tested using the demo graph:
+> python RouteGraph.py
+> import demoGraph.csv
+At this point any of the commands listed upon importing can be used for testing

 Required format of a .csv for importing a graph: